 What we loved during our childhood tends to stay in our hearts forever, doesn’t it?
-For Lakhan Singh Jat, his childhood and his memories of it are a constant stream of images that he can always go back to, reminding him of an achingly familiar time – one of innocence, feelings and shared laughter.
+For Lakhan Singh Jat, his childhood and his memories of it are a constant stream of images that he can always go back to, reminding him of an achingly familiar time – one of innocence, feelings, and shared laughter.
 Having discovered his passion for art early in life, there was never a doubt about the path his life had to take.
-It was art, it is art and it is always going to be art.
-Lakhan’s paintings beautifully reflect his sensitivity, the nostalgia and the span of his imagination.
+It was art, it is an art and it is always going to be art.
+Lakhan’s paintings beautifully reflect his sensitivity, the nostalgia, and the span of his imagination.
 In our latest ‘Framing the Artist’ series, Artflute’s Sridevi Padmanabhan caught up with the reflective artist to get his take on what art means to him.

 It’s always interesting to know about how an artist’s background has influenced his art?
 How did where you grew up and the experiences you’ve had shaped the art you make?